 What is a consumer surplus?

-Answer: Consumer surplus is defined as the difference between what the customers are want to pay for a product and what he is able to pay.
+Answer: Consumer surplus is defined as the difference between what the consumer wants to pay for a product and what he actually pays.

 What does the law of diminishing utility say?